xxidbr9/micro-frontend-federation/README.md

 # Micro Frontend Federation
-Combine All Frontend Technology into the one universe
+Combine All Frontend Technology into the one universe wrap in NEXT.js

 ### TODO
 Combine all frontend in this list below